DeanJain/JavaBigdata/GCP.md

     - Default Mode

 #### Hybrid cloud topology:

+- Virtual Private Network (VPN): VPNs allow a connection between your on-premises network and GCP VPC through an IPsec tunnel over the internet.
+Only site-to-site VPNs are supported.
+To establish a VPN connection, there needs to be two gateways on each side of the tunnel.
+The traffic in transit is encrypted.
+Both static and dynamic routing are supported, with the former requiring a cloud router.
+Using a VPN should be the first method of connecting your environment to GCP as it entails the lowest cost.
+If there are low-latency and high-bandwidth requirements, then Cloud Interconnect should be considered.
+- Cloud Interconnect: If there is a need for low latency and a highly available connection, then interconnect should be considered.
+In this case, the traffic does not traverse the internet.
+There are two interconnect options, which are as follows:
+    - Dedicated Interconnect: 10 Gbps piped directly to a Google datacenter
+    - Partner Interconnect: 50 Mbps-10 Gbps piped through a Google partner

 Network Links:
 - Cloud VPN: lower-cost option that does not require managing site-to-site connections, but throughput is lower, implemented using IPsec VPNs and supports bandwidths up to 3 Gbps. transmitted over the public Internet